jwhitt3r/SIEMEz/README.md

 This project is ment to be flexible and easy to integrate but allowing others to use and adapt to their needs.
 While this is the case, any changes to the project should be open and discussed to better the security community.

 # Contribution
-To help out with SIEMEz contact me at: contribute@siemez.io Follow me on [Twitter](https://twitter.com/Jack_WJ)
+To help out with SIEMEz contact me at: contribute_siemez@exit.wtf Follow me on [Twitter](https://twitter.com/Jack_WJ)

 # Screenshots